Richard’s Carpet and Tile

 Fully vitrified tiles absorb less than .5 percent.

-Traction (a.k.a., slip resistance) is measured by a friction coefficient, the minimum is 0.50.
+(a.k.a., slip resistance) is measured by a friction coefficient, the minimum being 0.50.
 The Americans with Disabilities Act ® (ADA) requires a minimum of 0.60 for general areas and 0.80 for ramps.
-Traction is predominantly determined by the ceramic tile's texture and finish.
+Traction is predominantly determined by the ceramic tile's texture

 Waterproof membranes are needed because both grout and ceramic are usually porous.
 The waterproof membranes prevent water from seeping up through the substrate or from seeping down through the ceramic to the floor or wall.
 This is especially important in some outdoor settings.